2000parves/TrustPay/README.md

 ## Contributing

-We welcome contributions to improve the Digital Wallet Client.
+We welcome contributions to improve TrustPay.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).